-Appeals Filed in 2016
+Appeals Filed in 2017

-The 2016 Board of Equalization received 5,632 appeals representing approximately 1.6% of the 356,099 parcels assessed by the County Assessor.
-This represents the fewest appeals received since the 2007 Board of Equalization nine years ago at the tail end of the housing bubble and a 65% drop in appeals since the most recent high of 15,919 appeals received during the 2009 Board of Equalization.
-Almost a quarter of the appeals (24%) were filed with the help of a representative (tax rep).
-This year's appeals resulted in 2,081 Hearing Officer recommendations.
+The 2017 Board of Equalization received 3,913 appeals representing approximately 1.1% of the 358,050 parcels assessed by the County Assessor.
+This represents the fewest appeals received since the 2007 Board of Equalization nine years ago at the tail end of the housing bubble and a 75% drop in appeals since the most recent high of 15,919 appeals received during the 2008 Board of Equalization.

-As expected, the large majority of appeals are mailed in, though a sizable number (17%) still chose to deliver their appeal in person.
-Appeals initiated by the Assessor made up about 10% of the appeals in 2016, up from 8% in 2015.
+Twenty one percent (21%) of the appeals were filed with help of a representative (tax rep).
+A large majority of appeals are delivered in person, though a sizable number (29%) still chose to mail their appeal.
+Appeals initiated by the Assessor made up 11% of the appeals in 2017, just about the same in 2016 of 10%.